YavuzCanAtalay/Database-Project/README.md

 ##  How to Use the Web App (Dev Mode)

-> All data must currently be entered manually due to simulation mode.
+> Since I made this project using local server you can't use the database and the code directly.I already shared outcomes in png form.
+However if you want to check manually whether the code works properly you need to follow these steps.
+All data must currently be entered manually due to simulation mode.

 1. Launch XAMPP and start Apache + MySQL.
 2. Import the SQL schema and triggers via phpMyAdmin (`cs306` database).